-Paul will be available to the public every Thursday, from noon-4pm, at the Peconic Land Trust's Bridge Gardens.
-Both homeowners and landscape professionals are encouraged to visit.
+Paul was available to the public every Thursday, from noon-4pm, at the Peconic Land Trust's Bridge Gardens.
+Both homeowners and landscape professionals were encouraged to visit.

-The lawn expert program will run through October.
-Also, please be on the lookout for sustainable lawn care seminars in 2015 to be held at Bridge Gardens featuring the lawn expert and other great toxin-free lawn and landscape care professionals!
+The lawn expert program ran through October 2014.
+Please be on the lookout for sustainable lawn care seminars in 2015 to be held at Bridge Gardens featuring the lawn expert and other great toxin-free lawn and landscape care professionals!

 Photographer Jeff Heatley will be visiting Bridge Gardens over the course of the season and posting on his website: Art and Architecture Quarterly/East End.
 Check back frequently for updates throughout the year.